| How lying marketers sold Roe v. Wade to

 these people would just let me have their child."
 But it doesn't work

+that way.
 We were lucky it just took four months before we

 adopted a healthy little girl, and we called her Heather.
+We can talk about why doctors do abortions, and I

 think that the reasons tend to be more or less universal.
 But why